Prudential offices, SingaporeLearn more

 Maybe it's time to stop complaining about open plan workplaces and start looking for solutions?

-Open plan is here to stay
+Open plan is here to stay - how to cope

 Open plan offices seem to be here to stay – they’ve been dominating workspace architecture for over a century.
 So maybe it’s time to stop moaning about the side effects of a shared open plan space and start embracing ways to make this concept work?
 Organisations continue to implement open office spaces aiming to encourage collaboration, enhance exposure to different types of expertise, and hoping to accelerate innovation.